 My passion for jewelry design came to light at a very young age.
-Around the age of 8.
-My mother, a jeweler, would bring me along to meet suppliers in New York and as a treat for coming along, she would let me pick out my own strand of stones or pearls.
+Around the age of 6, my mother, a jeweler, began to bring me along with her to meet suppliers in New York.
+As a treat for coming along, she would let me pick out my own strand of stones or pearls.
 She would teach me all about the stones and pearls I picked out.
 As my own collection of precious gems and treasures grew, I decided to create my own designs.
 By the age of 11, I sold my first necklace under the name of my mother, afraid clients would be discouraged, knowing it was the creation of a 6th grader.
 When I was 15, I had sold around 30 pieces and by 16, I started my own business.

 While jewelry played a crucial role in my personal and creative development, it functioned as a form of therapy for me.
 It was a creative outlet, a way to get lost during times of chaos and stress.
 To preserve its therapeutic function, when it came time for college, I opted for the Honors Neuroscience Department at the University of San Diego instead of Rhode Island School of Design.
 I graduated from the University of San Diego in 2018 with a degree in Neuroscience in the Honors College.
 During my college career, my jewelry business took off.
 After graduating from USD, I embraced my opportunity to focus solely on my business and have been doing so ever since.
 When I am not designing jewelry, you can find me traveling, hiking, skiing, surfing, running, working out, sailing, listening to one of my neuroscience podcasts, spending time with my Great Dane, Clifford, or cooking one of my favorite vegan meals.